faimi-workshop/faimi-workshop.github.io/2022/index.md

  - Causality and fairness in medical imaging
  - Interplay of algorithmic and dataset bias

-Accepted abstracts are non-archival, and thus ongoing or already published work is also welcome.
+%Accepted abstracts are non-archival, and thus ongoing or already published work is also welcome.

-### News & Important Dates
+%### News & Important Dates

 ### Schedule

-TBD

 ### Invited Speakers